 Instead of red velvet as a base, I inverted it!
 Fudgy chocolate brownies stuffed with Oreos and topped with luscious red velvet frosting.
 I was afraid the frosting would be hard to get right – I wanted it to be light and creamy, but still have that signature red velvet color and flavor.
 The answer was right under my nose – all I had to do was duplicate what I’d done with my funfetti whipped cream and swap funfetti cake mix for red velvet!
 So.
 Easy.

 I knew it was going to be good, but it even surprised me a little when I took my first bite.
 I let out an audible groan of happiness, and followed it up with some dancing and fist pumping.
 The texture is perfect.
 The sweetness is exactly what I wanted.
-The balance of chocolate to red velvet is ????????
+The balance of chocolate to red velvet is perfection.

 I think we need to get a better look at the inside.
 Let’s zoom in a bit.